- Routes to British citizenship

 What are the British citizenship residency requirements?

-To become a British citizen via the process of naturalisation, it is essential that you satisfy the residency requirement.
-A naturalisation application can only be submitted by persons who have held Indefinite Leave to Remain (ILR) for at least one year.
+To become a UK citizen via the process of naturalisation, it is essential that you satisfy certain legal requirements beyond the residency requirement.
+A naturalisation application can only be submitted by persons who have held Indefinite Leave to Remain or have been granted ILR for at least one year.

 What is the good character requirement?

-In order to successfully apply for British citizenship, you must demonstrate the ‘Good Character’ requirement.
-‘Good character’ refers to whether or not a person will be a positive and upstanding member of society and will always respect the rights and laws of the UK.
+In general elections in order to successfully apply for British citizenship, you must demonstrate the ‘Good Character’ requirement.
+‘Good character’ refers to whether or not a person will be a positive and upstanding member of society and will always respect the rights and laws of the UK and other British citizens.

 In order to determine whether or not you meet the requirement, your criminal history will be looked at.
-Iit is essential that you must not hold a severe or recent criminal record.
+It is essential that you must not hold a severe or recent criminal record.

 How long does the British citizenship application process take?